 - Fiberglass rackets offer a softer feel but absorb more energy on impact, reducing power output.

 - EVA foam cores come in different densities.
-Hard EVA cores boost power, while soft EVA cores add comfort and control.
+Hard EVA cores boost power, while soft ones add comfort and control.

-A combination of a head-heavy balance, high stiffness, and a carbon fiber frame creates the ultimate power racket.
+The ultimate power racket combines a head-heavy balance, high stiffness, and a carbon fiber frame.

 Top 5 Power-Oriented Rackets in 2025